jordanlambrecht/modular-tdarr-flows/README.md

 | use_nvenc                | false       | Video Transcoding              | `{{{args.userVariables.library.use_nvenc}}}`                | lowercase, true/false                                  |
 | ffmpeg_preset            | slower      | Video Transcoding              | `{{{args.userVariables.library.ffmpeg_preset}}}`            | lowercase.
 Options: slower, slow, medium, fast, faster |
 | use_foreign              | false       | Subtitle                       | `{{{args.userVariables.library.use_foreign}}}`              | Optional                                               |

+## Audio

+I have several plex users that have older TVs, so each video should have a base aac 2ch regardless of quality.
+Additional qualities might be added, depending on the source audio.
+A few example scenarios:

+- Source: 8ch FLAC | Outcome: 8ch AC3, no 6ch, 2ch AAC
+- Source: 6ch AAC | Outcome: 6ch AAC, 2ch AAC
+- Source: 2ch AC3 | Outcome: 2ch AAC
+- Source: 2ch AAC | Outcome: 2ch AAC

+The only allowed audio formats are AAC and AC3, all other formats will be discarded.
+The following are discarded: dca,dts,flac,mp2,mp3,truehd,vorbis,wav,wma,eac3.
+Commentary is not removed.

+If {{{args.userVariables.library.is_remux}}} is set to `true`, we will only transcode a single AAC audio channel at the highest channel count.
+Commentary is not removed.